2 Banks To Buy In Anticipation Of Earnings Season

 Conclusions

-Earnings estimates for 2Q 2017 as well as one year price targets are locked down.
+Earnings estimates for 2Q 2017 as well as one-year price targets are locked down.
 If the vast majority of banks hit or exceed the earnings estimates, bank investors can conclude that the economy is sound, credit conditions benign, and bank stocks properly priced.
 On the other hand, if earnings fall short for several banks because of a deterioration in credit quality, bank investors should become cautious and be prepared to take profits.

 Investor prospects for Ally and Discover Financial stand out among the 25 banks.
-Certainly no coincidence, both banks were among the winners coming out of the recently released Fed Stress Tests as I chronicled on these pages recently.
+Certainly no coincidence, both banks were among the winners coming out of the recently released Fed stress tests as I chronicled on these pages recently.

 Not one of the 16 analysts covering Ally has a Sell or Underperform recommendation on the bank.
 In Discover Financial’s case, there are no Sell recommendations and only one Underperform among the 22 analyst opinions on the bank.